The obvious answer to this would be ‘no’.

 2. Has your employer failed to maintain the machinery adequately?
 Was it defective?

-3. Had you worked on this machine before, and were you used to work on it?
+3. Have you worked on this machine before, and were you used to working on it?

-4. Did the machine have a safety guard on it?
-Was it faulty?
+4. Did the machine have a safety guard on, and if so, was it faulty?

-Where the blame for an accident at work lies may not always be as apparent as it might initially seem to be.
+Who is to blame for an accident at work may not always be as apparent as it might initially seem.

-It is always worth getting the views of an experienced accident at work personal injury solicitor if you receive an injury whilst at work.
-You’ll be able to run the circumstances of the incident past them to get an independent view on liability.
+It is always worth getting the views of an experienced accident at work solicitor if you are injured at work.
+You can run the circumstances of the incident past them to get an independent idea of liability.
 Most specialist personal injury solicitors will be happy to provide you with complimentary advice about whether they believe that you have any reasonable prospects of making a successful personal injury claim against your employer.

 Call Mooneerams on 029 2048 3615 if you would like some free initial advice on whether or not you might have a claim.